-The currency of the State of Israel is the New Israeli Shekel - abbr.
-NIS or ILS.
+The currency of the State of Israel (Israel currency) is the New Israeli Shekel - abbreviated to NIS or ILS.
 One shekel is divided into 100 agorot.

 One and five agorot coins are no longer in use.
 Today we use the 10 agorot, 50 agorot (also called half a shekel - Hebrew: 'hetzi shekel'), one shekel, two shekel, five shekel and ten shekel coins.
 The 10 and 50 agorot coins are copper.
 The 1, 2 and 5 shekel coins are silver.
 The 10 shekel coin is silver and brass.

-The smallest bank note is the red 20 shekel note and includes a portrait of Rachel the Poetess against a background of palm tree fronds.
+The red 20 shekels note is the smallest bank note and includes a portrait of Rachel the Poetess against a background of palm tree fronds.

 The new 50 shekel note is green includes a portrait of Shaul Tchernichovsky, a citrus tree and its fruits.

 The 100 shekel note is yellow and red and includes a portrait of Leah Goldberg against a background of almond tree blossoms